fieldtrip/website/workshop/meg-uk-2015/dcm_tutorial.md

   (1) rOFA
   (2) lOFA

 - Finally, we do not impose constraints on dipolar symmetry, optimise source location, lock trial-specific effects or assume trial-specific inputs.
-You can ignore the wavelet options – these are used when modelling spectral responses (e.g. with CSD or IND models).
+You can ignore the wavelet options – these are used when modeling spectral responses (e.g. with CSD or IND models).

 - You can now save this model definition as a file, e.g. as “DCM_inpO1F0_modF1B1”.